PPD Treatment, Diagnosis, Symptoms, & Causes

 Therefore, many postpartum complications can be treated successfully if identified early.

-If you have a history of depression, tell your doctor as soon as you find out you are pregnant, or if you’re planning to become pregnant.
+If you have a history of depression, tell your doctor as soon as you find out you are pregnant or if you plan to become pregnant.

 Firstly, during pregnancy, your doctor can monitor you closely for signs and symptoms of depression.

-Lastly, after your baby is born, your doctor may recommend an early postpartum checkup to screen for signs and symptoms of postpartum depression.
+Finally, after your baby is born, your doctor may recommend early postpartum screening for signs and symptoms of postpartum depression, thus deciding whether you are a patient for PPD treatment.

 - Keep in touch with your family and friends